 - A Charles Schwab account is also an option.
 It allows you to pull out Australian Dollars from foreign ATMs with no charges as Charles Schwab will reimburse you the charges every month. - Wise.com is a great option to transfer money between the US and Australia.
 Fees are minimal and they typically give you a good exchange rate.

-- XE.com offers low/no fee international transfers.

-- Wiring money through a Western Union type outlet is an option but may incur additional costs. - Check with your bank at home about international transfer fees.

-o Ex.
-Bank of America allows no wiring fees as long as the transfer is done in Australian currency.
-There is an option to do so online and exchange rates will change daily. - Exchanging at kiosks tends to be the worst exchange rate.

-- Transferring money from the US to Australia can take up to two weeks through most money transfer programs.
+(Definitely recommend!
+Wise has options to have an Australian bank too) - XE.com offers low/no fee international transfers. - Wiring money through a Western Union type outlet is an option but may incur additional costs. - Check with your bank at home about international transfer fees. - Bank of America allows no wiring fees as long as the transfer is done in Australian currency.
+There is an option to do so online and exchange rates will change daily. - Transferring money from the US to Australia can take up to two weeks through most money transfer programs.